JohanHorsmans/Human-Computer-Interaction-2022/README.md

 source HCI_Exam/bin/activate
 ```

-You should now be ready to run the code by running the following command in your python-editor of choice with the virtual environment activated:
+You should now be ready to run the code by running the following command in your terminal of choice in order to launch DJ Assistant:

 ```
 streamlit run DJ_assistant.py